TomYang1993/jekyll_source/_posts/2016-7-20-Terminal-is-your-friend.md

 For example: `echo 'text' >> hi.txt `

-You can try all these commmands in your terminal, it's fun!!!
+You can try all these commands in your terminal, it's fun!!!

 ### Useful hotkeys #